 Gannet-watching at Cape Kidnappers

 Bird sanctuaries and wildlife parks are enjoyable, but if you have an opportunity to witness birds in their natural habitat, it’s far more rewarding.
 Cape Kidnappers is home to four gannet colonies, where an estimated total of 15,700 gannets live.
 Because gannets are surprisingly tolerant of humans, you can observe them up close.
+This is one of the best wildlife experiences you can have, so please prioritize it on your New Zealand North Island itinerary.

 They nest in close proximity to one another.
 So, you’ll see hundreds of birds soaring around the colonies, guarding their chicks and displaying unique “partner” behavior.
 For example, paired gannets will rub their beaks and necks together when a partner returns home to its nest site.

-How to get to the Plateau Colony:
+How to get to the gannet Colony:

-- For those that are unable to hike, or have less time, there are several different tour operators offering shuttle tours (via roads), tractor and trailer tours (via beach), or quadbike rentals (via beach).
+- For those that are unable to hike, or have less time, there are several different tour operators offering shuttle tours (via roads), tractor and trailer tours (via the beach), or quadbike rentals (via the beach).

 When to go: early November to late February (when the chicks have hatched).
 In March, the gannets start their migration to Australia.